divyaa-shrestha/Cybersecurity/Phase3/auth_test_report.md

   Observation: No IDOR or privilege escalation found
   Spec match: ✅ Yes

-- **Cannot escalate privileges via URL or form manipulation**
+- **Cannot update other users’ reservations via UI or form manipulation**
   Observation: Manual testing unsuccessful
   Spec match: ✅ Yes

-### Notes
-- Reserver role is correctly limited to booking functionality
-- No admin capabilities exposed
+- **Can access users API** — `GET /api/users`
+  Observation: Reserver receives full user list in JSON, including usernames, roles, and user tokens; no restriction based on role
+  Spec: ❌ Violates spec

+- **Can access all reservations via API** — `GET /api/reservations` and `GET /api/reservations/:id`
+  Observation: Reserver can see all reservations in JSON, including reservations created by other users; no restriction is applied based on ownership
+  Spec:❌ Violates spec

+- **Cannot access own profile page** — `/profile`
+  Observation: Access is blocked
+  Spec: ⚠️ Not defined in spec

 ---

 ## 🧑‍💼🛡️ Administrator (Privileged User)

 ### ✅ Can do

+- **Can register and log in as administrator** — `/login` + `/register`
+  Observation: Admin registration and login succeed; admin is redirected to admin dashboard
+  Spec:✅ Yes

 - **Can view all resources**
   Observation: Data returned successfully
   Spec match: ✅ Yes